RedVoxInc/redvox-python-sdk/README.md

 ### Changelog

+### 2.8.0 (2020-03-31)

+* Added a migration module that allows users to slowly begin migrating API 900 data towards API 1000.
+A flag can be set either through the API or by setting an environment variable `ENABLE_MIGRATIONS="1"`.
+When enabled, all getters for numeric types will return floating point values (the only numeric type in API 1000).

 ### 2.7.9 (2020-03-25)

 * Added properties: server_acquisition_times, packet_duration and mach_time_zero to `redvox/api900/timesync/api900_timesync.py` to assist with analyzing time sync data